openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 )
 ```

-In case if accuracy degradation is high after quantization, [AccuracyAwareQuantization](@ref pot_accuracyaware_usage) method is recommended.
+The output of the script is the quantized mode that can be used for inference the same way as original full-precision model.

+If accuracy degradation after applying `DefaultQuantization` is high, it is recommended to try tips from [Quantization Best Practices](@ref pot_docs_BestPractices) document or try [AccuracyAwareQuantization](@ref pot_accuracyaware_usage) method.

 ## Examples